 - Preheat the oven to 350° F. Spray a 12-cup muffin tin with cooking spray.

-- Place the shredded zucchini in a clean kitchen down or on top of several paper towels.
+- Place the shredded zucchini in a clean kitchen towel or on top of several paper towels.
 Squeeze as much liquid out as possible (there will be quite a bit!).

 - Lightly mix together the zucchini, turkey, 1/3 cup of hoisin sauce, oats, parsley, 5-spice powder, salt and pepper, and egg.
 Divide the mixture evenly among the wells in the prepared tin.
 Brush the tops with the remaining 3 tablespoons of hoisin sauce.